-The Financial Product aims to plan its assets' allocation as presented in the graph above.
+Indirectly, through its investments into the Master, the Financial Product aims to plan its assets' allocation as presented in the graph above.
 This planned asset allocation might deviate on a temporary basis.

-The planned minimum proportion of the investments of the Financial Product used to meet the environmental or social characteristics promoted by the Financial Product is 80% of the Financial Product Net Asset Value.
+The planned minimum proportion of the investments of the Financial Product, through its investments into the Master, used to meet the sustainable investment objective in accordance with the binding elements of the investment strategy is 80% of the Master's Net Asset Value.